MimiOnuoha/Data-and-digital-mapping-ITP2017/README.md

 Time will also be devoted to investigating the conceptual questions that inform geographic data collection/representation and strategies for counter-mapping.
 Topics of discussion will include: what do maps represent as visual information artifacts?
 What happens when we consider claims to space as topics for art-based investigations?
 How is the expression of geodata a result of political processes?
 What does it mean for virtual creations to refer to physical realities, and in what ways do the two shape one another?

 Students will work individually on weekly assignments, but will have the opportunity to collaborate on a final project that addresses the techniques and topics studied in the course.
 To get the most out of this course, students should already have an understanding of HTML, CSS, and Javascript basics.

 This two-credit course will meet the first seven weeks of the semester.

-Office hours on Thursday nights, and I'll be around ITP a half hour before each class.

 #### Format
 Each week will begin with a selection of students presenting assignment from previous week.
 If there was a reading assigned, the class will start with a brief discussion of it (no laptops open during discussion).
 The bulk of the class will be spent introducing and experimenting with more technical mapping methods and tools.